 Due to declining vocations and school enrollment, the Sisters of Mercy, after 35 years of dedicated service to St. Mary’s children departed our parish and school and in August of 1985, St. Mary’s accepted her first lay principal.

-Currently comprised of about 1,254 souls and some 500+ families, St. Mary’s remains a hospitable and faith-filled parish of active and supportive parishioners.
+Comprised of about 1,254 souls and some 500+ families, St. Mary’s remains a hospitable and faith-filled parish of active and supportive parishioners.
 Fr.
-Matthew Frisbee is the eleventh pastor of St. Mary’s.
+John Miller is the twelfth pastor of St. Mary’s.
 A permanent deacon assists him, Mr. Alan Kopp.
-Our thirteenth principal in the school’s history is currently Mrs. Christa Brubaker.
+Our thirteenth principal in the school’s history is Mrs. Christa Brubaker.

-Active parish organizations and committees include: The Rosary Altar Society, the Pastoral Council, the School Advisory Committee, The Knights of Columbus Council #4448, the Christian Formation Committee, the Parent Teachers organization (PSP), the Adult Choir, the Children’s Choir, the Folk Ensemble, Ministers of Holy Communion, Lectors, Ushers, Altar Servers, the Liturgy Committee, the Mothers Club, the Buildings and Grounds Committee, Garden Club, Hospital Ministry, Mens Venite Adoremus, Children’s Liturgy, CCD, Early Childhood, the Finance Committee, the Festival Committee, the Funeral Luncheon Committee and the Funeral Planning and Bereavement Committee.
+Active parish organizations and committees include: The Rosary Altar Society, the Pastoral Council, the School Advisory Committee, The Knights of Columbus Council #4448, the Christian Formation Committee, the Parent Teachers organization (PSP), the Adult Choir, the Children’s Choir, the Folk Ensemble, Ministers of Holy Communion, Lectors, Ushers, Altar Servers, the Liturgy Committee, the Women’s Faith Group, the Buildings and Grounds Committee, Garden Club, Hospital Ministry, Men’s Venite Adoremus, Children’s Liturgy, CCD, Early Childhood, the Finance Committee, the Festival Committee, the Funeral Luncheon Committee and the Funeral Planning and Bereavement Committee.

-Current School/Parish secretaries are Mrs. Cindy Rall, Mrs. Kathy Wilkinson, and Mrs. Ruth Bourne.
-Our current school enrollment, grades Pre-School through 8th Grades, totals an average of 100.
+Parish and school secretaries are Mrs. Cindy Rall, Mrs. Kathy Wilkinson, and Mrs. Ruth Bourne.
+Our school enrollment, grades Pre-School through 8th Grade, totals an average of 100 students.
 All are welcome at St. Mary’s.
 Please join us and discover this wonderful parish under the care of our Blessed mother Mary.